 Healthy Red Velvet Cheesecake Ice Cream

 I guess a little side of “healthy” wouldn’t hurt, right?

 This is the perfect recipe for when you are in need of some (guilt-free) indulgence!
+It’s smooth and creamy, and totally delicious.

-Smooth and creamy and totally delicious.
-It’s like red velvet cheesecake in ice cream form… but with a little healthy oomph!
+This easy, homemade ice cream is like red velvet cheesecake in ice cream form… but with a little healthy oomph!

 For a nutrition label comparison, here are the nutrition facts for Ben & Jerry’s Red Velvet Ice Cream.